SaniyaAbushakimova/Home-Credit-Default-Risk-Prediction/README.md

 * **Removing irrelevant or redundant variables**
 * **Feature Engineering**
   * Significant feature engineering was required to combine the relational tables into a single dataset.
 Key steps included:
-    1. Aggregating historical financial records at the applicant level
+    1. Aggregating historical financial records at the applicant level.
-    2. Creating statistical summaries such as mean, max/min, standard deviation, count of previous loans
+    2. Creating statistical summaries such as mean, max/min, standard deviation, and count of previous loans.
-    3. Generating behavioral features such as credit utilization, payment delay statistics, loan application frequency
+    3. Generating behavioral features such as credit utilization, payment delay statistics, and loan application frequency.
-    4. Creating ratio-based features describing financial stability (e.g., income-to-credit ratios)
+    4. Creating ratio-based features describing financial stability (e.g., income-to-credit ratios).
   * After aggregation, all features were merged with the main application table using left joins on applicant ID.

-The final dataset contained 386 engineered features.
+The final dataset contained 386 engineered features and 356,249 applicants.

 ## Model Implementation & Performance